d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 };
 ```

+I would like to show a second example.
+Imagine we want to display information about books from an external API.
-Let’s imagine our app has another route called `/books/:isbn`.
+So our app needs another route called `/books/:isbn`.
 To visit this route and pre-render it, we need a way to fill the `isbn` parameter.
 Luckily _Scully_ helps us with this too.
 We can configure [_Router Plugin_](https://github.com/scullyio/scully/blob/master/docs/plugins.md#router-plugin) that will call an API, fetch the data from it and pluck the `isbn` from the array of results to fill it in the router parameter.

-In the following example we will use [BookMonkey API](https://api3.angular-buch.com) as an API to fetch a list of books:
+In the following example we will use the public service [BookMonkey API](https://api3.angular-buch.com) (we provide this service for the readers of our [German Angular book](https://angular-buch.com/)) as an API to fetch a list of books:

 ```js
 exports.config = {